 “I divide, you choose.”

-This tool could be very useful in negotiating the portions of the rent each person pays, and helping you save money in shared housing.
+This tool could be very useful in negotiating the portions of rent each person pays, and help you save money in shared housing.
 It could also be a bit TOO much.
 Some people like to feel their way into an equitable arrangement.
 Try it out, see what you think.
 It might just really help everyone feel that they are getting a fair deal.

 Note to those already sharing: I heartily suggest that you do not try to renegotiate rents that are already set in place.
 That’s not fair.
 Choosing has to happen at the outset of the relationship.

-Check out this article to learn more about shared housing and your finances: What the Fair Housing Act Means to You In a Housemate Situation
+Check out this article to learn more about shared housing and your finances.
+What the Fair Housing Act Means to You In a Housemate Situation